 This year’s event will once again feature Hudson Valley Parent Magazine’s My Abilities are SUPER Cover Kid Search.
 The 2020 Abilities First Ambassador, William Eugene Van Ornum, Jr., will serve as the Grand Marshal of the event.

 A new and highly anticipated vendor and presenter is MOVIA Robotics, Inc. MOVIA is a collaborative robotics company that develops and builds software and systems that help people and robots work together.
 MOVIA customizes The process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs and habits.
-We believe all children and adults can benefit from quality education. and learning readiness skills curriculum delivery systems to be carried out by their family of friendly robots, which work with children and adults with disabilities.
+We believe all children and adults can benefit from quality education.
+More and learning readiness skills curriculum delivery systems to be carried out by their family of friendly robots, which work with children and adults with disabilities.
 For example, MOVIA’s research-based activities have shown that children with A developmental condition that affects social interactions, communication and repetitive behavior.
 A person with autism may or may not also have an intellectual disability.
-Spectrum Disorder (ASD) have improved social interactions with the robots and carry that success into their everyday lives.
-In addition, the robots teach skills that foster The philosophy and practice of including children or adults with disabilities in the same classrooms, programs, and community settings as people without disabilities. between students with ASD and typically developing students.
+More Spectrum Disorder (ASD) have improved social interactions with the robots and carry that success into their everyday lives.
+In addition, the robots teach skills that foster inclusion between students with ASD and typically developing students.
 MOVIA will have a robotics presentation at the Showcase at 1:15 p.m.

 The Showcase schedule of events includes:

 9:30 AM: Early opening in a sensory-sensitive environment

 10:00 AM – 3:00 PM: Showcase opens with 30+ vendors, giveaways, and more